-In particular, we show that for locally finite Borel measures $\sigma $ and $\omega $ with no common point masses, and \emph{ assuming} the energy conditions in the Theorem below, an elliptic collection of standard Calder\'{o}n-Zygmund operators $\mathbf{T}$ is bounded from $ L^{2}\left( \sigma \right) $ to $L^{2}\left( \omega \right) $ \emph{if and only if} the $\mathcal{A}_{2}$ conditions and the following cube testing conditions all hold:

-for all cubes $Q$ in $\mathbb{R}^{n}$.
-This result extends also to standard $ \alpha $-fractional singular integrals in the range $0\leq \alpha <n$, and clearly identifies the culprit in higher dimensions as the pair of energy conditions.
-We point out that the energy conditions are implied by higher dimensional analogues of essentially all the other side conditions used previously in two weight theory, in particular by the Energy Hypothesis (1.16) in \cite{LaSaUr2}.

-The recent proof by M. Lacey \cite{Lac} of the Nazarov-Treil-Volberg conjecture for the Hilbert transform is the culmination of a large body of work on two-weighted inequalities beginning with the work of Nazarov, Treil and Volberg (\cite{NaVo}, \cite{NTV1}, \cite{NTV2}, \cite{NTV3} and \cite {Vol}) and continuing with that of Lacey and the authors (\cite{LaSaUr1}, \cite{LaSaUr2}, \cite{LaSaShUr} and \cite{LaSaShUr2}), just to mention a few.
-See the references for further work.
-For the convenience of the reader, we include an expanded version of our paper joint with M. Lacey \cite {LaSaShUr2} on the indicator/interval characterization for the Hilbert transform, and an expanded adaptation to $n$-dimensional fractional singular integrals of Lacey's subsequent solution to the NTV conjecture for the Hilbert transform \cite{Lac}.
-More precisely, we present the proof our result in two parts.

-\begin{enumerate} \item In \textbf{Part 1} we expand the proof of the \emph{indicator/interval} characterization of the two weight inequality for the Hilbert transform obtained by M. L. Lacey, E. T. Sawyer, C.-Y. Shen and I. Uriarte-Tuero \cite {LaSaShUr2}.
-Our presentation is taken from a preprint \cite{Saw} posted in 2012 on one of the author's websites, and presents the proof in a slightly different way using a parallel triple corona.
+We state and prove our theorem in the more general setting of \emph{ quasicubes}\footnote{ The previous version \texttt{arXiv:1302.5093v9 }of this paper, with some corrections and without quasicubes, will appear in Revista Mat. \cite {SaShUr5}.
+The current paper is not intended for publication.}.
+This extension to quasicubes is for the most part a cosmetic modification of the proof for usual cubes, but definitions need to be carefully made, and the extension of cube arguments to quasicubes must be checked in detail.
+The quasicube testing conditions enhance the flexibility of the $T1$ theorem, since any fixed set of testing conditions is highly unstable - for this see the examples of weight pairs in \cite{LaSaUr2}.